tillbiskup/evedata/docs/architecture.rst

 * MonitorData with more than one value per time

   MonitorData should have only one value per time, although it can currently not completely be excluded that the same value is monitored multiple times, most probably resulting in identical values at identical times, see `#7688, note-11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_.
-However, this should be regarded as a bug (and if actually occuring in an eveH5 file, treated in some deterministic way).
+However, this should be regarded as a bug (and if actually occurring in an eveH5 file, treated in some deterministic way).
 A special case are monitor data occurring before starting the actual scan, as these all get the special timestamp ``-1``, see `#7688, note-10 <https://redmine.ahf.ptb.de/issues/7688#note-10>`_.
 In this case, only the last (youngest) data point should be retained/used.

 * Values of MonitorData